Assorion/FNF-Assorion-Mirror/README.md

 Though, Assorion Engine does have several <a href="https://codeberg.org/Assorion/FNF-Assorion-Engine#branches">branches</a> planned with more features soon.

 Assorion is a very simple engine and thus, it may not receive many feature updates; Though it will continue to have bug fixes and optimizations.
 It is worth noting that this is a pure engine.
 Assorion does not contain the base game but instead contains a short demo.
-Please remove any demo assets that aren't used in your mod!

 ## ⚡ | Why choose Assorion Engine?